-When shopping for an orthopedic mattress, be sure to choose one made from high-quality, non-toxic materials.
-This investment will pay off in the form of improved sleep and overall health.
+When shopping for an orthopedic mattress, choose one made from high-quality, non-toxic materials.
+This investment will pay off in improved sleep and overall health.

 Materials Used to Make Orthopedic Mattresses

-If you’re in the market for a new orthopedic mattress, you may be wondering what materials are used to make them.
-Orthopedic mattresses are designed to provide extra support and comfort for people with back or joint pain, so it’s important to choose one that’s made of high-quality materials.
+If you’re in the market for a new orthopedic mattress, you may wonder what materials are used to make them.
+Orthopedic mattresses are designed to provide extra support and comfort for people with back or joint pain, so it’s essential to choose one that’s made of high-quality materials.
 Here is a brief description of some of the most common materials used in orthopedic mattresses.

 Common Foams Used For Mattress Construction

-Memory foam is believed to be first developed by NASA in the 1960s as a material to be used in beds to acclimatise astronauts to higher gravity conditions when they return back to earth.
-However, this is surprisingly mostly just a marketing myth and the foam was never used by NASA .
+Memory foam is believed to be first developed by NASA in the 1960s as a material to be used in beds to acclimatise astronauts to higher gravity conditions when they return to earth.
+However, this is surprisingly mostly just a marketing myth, and NASA never used the foam.

-Since then, it has become popular for a variety of uses, including orthopedic mattresses.
+Since then, it has become famous for a variety of uses, including orthopedic mattresses.

-Memory foam is made from polyurethane, which is a type of plastic foam.
-It is known for its ability to conform to the body and provide pressure relief.
+Memory foam is made from polyurethane, a type of plastic foam.
+It is known for its ability to conform to the body and relieve pressure.

 For these reasons, memory foam is often used as a top layer in conjunction with other materials.

-Polyurethane foam, also known as PU foam, is a type of synthetic foam that is often used in some orthopedic mattresses.
-It is made from a polymer of urethane and is available in a variety of densities.
+Polyurethane foam, also known as PU foam, is a synthetic foam often used in some orthopedic mattresses.
+It is made from a urethane polymer and is available in various densities.
 PU foam is known for its excellent support and is often used as the support layer below the pressure relief layer.
 PU foam comes in a range of densities & qualities.
-As a result, it is important to ask the manufacturer about the density of their PU foam.
+As a result, it is essential to ask the manufacturer about the density of their PU foam.

-The higher the density & weight the better.
+The higher the density & weight, the better.
 This is why bed-in-a-box mattresses are often such poor quality.
-Higher-density foams simply don’t compress well enough to fit into a tiny box.
+Higher-density foams don’t compress well enough to fit into a tiny box.

-As mentioned early, low-quality foams can feel quite similar to high-quality foams at first, but the break down exponentially faster.
+As mentioned earlier, low-quality foams can feel similar to high-quality foams at first, but they break down exponentially faster.

 Latex foam is made from the sap of rubber trees and is a natural material.
-It is known for its bounciness and responsiveness, as well as its supportiveness.
-Latex foam is often used as the top layer in an orthopedic mattress because it provides excellent pressure relief and contouring without sleeping hot like memory foam and is completely non-toxic and plant-based.
+It is known for its bounciness, responsiveness, and supportiveness.
+Latex foam is often used as the top layer in an orthopedic mattress because it provides excellent pressure relief and contouring without sleeping hot like memory foam and is entirely non-toxic and plant-based.

-Natural latex mattresses offer a more responsive sleeping surface that can provide better support for people with back pain.
+Natural latex mattresses offer a more responsive sleeping surface that can support people with back pain better.

 However, latex foam can be expensive, so it is often used in combination with other materials.
-It is also important to note that there are two types of latex foam: natural latex and synthetic latex.
-Synthetic latex is made from petroleum products and is not as durable as natural latex which can last well over 15 years due to its incredibly high density and resilient nature.
+It is also important to note that there are two types of latex foam: natural and synthetic.
+Synthetic latex is made from petroleum products and is not as durable as natural latex, which can last well over 15 years due to its incredibly high density and resilient nature.

 Common Springs Used For Mattress Construction

 For one, they only have a single level of firmness.
-This can be uncomfortable for people who are looking for spinal alignment as they do not provide zoned support. mattress.
+This can be uncomfortable for people looking for spinal alignment as they do not provide zoned support.
+Mattress.

-Additionally, the coils do not distribute pressure evenly, which can lead to pain in the hips and shoulders.
+Additionally, the coils do not distribute pressure evenly, leading to pain in the hips and shoulders.

 Finally, Bonnel Coils are not very durable and can start to sag after just a few years of use.
 For these reasons, I believe that other types of mattresses are a better investment in the long run.